fergbrain/countdown-timer/readme.txt

 However, how many months exist between January 15 and February 20?
 There are 36 days, which is obviously more than the number of days in any given month we have, so the timer should display 1 month and how many days?
 Six days (30 days/month)?
 Five days (31 days/month)?
 Eight days (28 days/month since the date does end in February)?

-I happened to mention my problem to a friend who said that the US military decided that there were 30 days in every month and to prorate the the addition day (or less day(s)) for all the months that have more (or less) than 30 days.
+I happened to mention my problem to a friend who said that the US military decided that there were 30 days in every month and to prorate the addition day (or less day(s)) for all the months that have more (or less) than 30 days.

 = Wait, so how /do/ you count months? =